 set up an initial vendor profile in the Statewide Financial System to be used for

 Purchase Orders and Payments.
 Forms should be emailed to purchasing@farmingdale OR faxed to 934-420-2443.

 If there is a discrepancy between a state Vendor Profile and the information Farmingdale State College receives from the vendor to process a Purchase Order (for example, address or name change), the Vendor Profile must be updated by the vendor on the Statewide Financial System using the Vendor Portal Login before the Purchase Order can be generated.

-When choosing vendors for state-funded purchases, Farmingdale State College must also follow New York State Purchasing initiatives.
-Vendors will be considered using the hierarchy below.
+When choosing vendors for state-funded purchases, Farmingdale State College must also follow New York State Finance Law.
+As outlined in SUNY Procurement Procedure 7553, vendors will be considered using the hierarchy below.

 - State Contracts and SUNY Contracts:

 OGS State Contracts: The Office of General Services (OGS) awards statewide contracts for many commodities and services.
 Purchases using OGS state contracts do not require a bid, quote, or solicitation requirement.
 The OGS website has contract information and search capability.

 SUNY Contracts: The State University of New York offers several University-wide or multi-campus commodity, service, and technology contracts.
 Purchases using SUNY wide contracts do not require a bid, quote, or solicitation requirement.
 The SUNY website contracts search provides information about current contracts for the State University of New York.

 - New York State Certified Minority and Women-Owned Business Enterprises (MWBE) and